 Category Management Working Group

-With the organizational realignment of Central Procurement, this group will define and develop a category management infrastructure that creates experts responsible for specific purchasing categories.
+With the organizational realignment of Central Procurement, this group has worked to define and develop a category management infrastructure that will create experts responsible for specific procurement categories.
+This working group has analyzed nearly $400 million in University spend and has developed seven focused categories and category playbooks that will guide the new organization through the effective procurement of goods and services.
 These changes will allow singular points of contact to form long-standing relationships and negotiate for best-in-class contracts based on their expertise.

 Policy & Guideline Updates Working Group